How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 Turn on the shared folder in VirtualBox with Linux Mint and Ubuntu Support

-For those who are unaware both Linux Mint and Ubuntu come with VirtualBox guest addition preinstall by default.
-If not, then this can be installed by using a software manager such as Synaptic.
+For those unaware, Linux Mint and Ubuntu come with VirtualBox guest addition preinstall by default.
+If not, this can be installed using a software manager such as Synaptic.

 • You need to open the software manager, search and then: